syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

     sfPopup.ContentTemplate = new DataTemplate(() =>
     {
         var label = new Label();
         label.Text = "A pop-up is a graphical user interface display area that suddenly appears in the foreground of the visual interface.
-Pop-up can be initiated by single or double tap or can simply be timed to occur.
-A pop-up window should be smaller than the background window or interface; otherwise, its a replacement interface.";
+The pop-up can be initiated by a single or double tap or can be timed to occur.
+A pop-up window should be smaller than the background window or interface; otherwise, it's a replacement interface.";
         label.TextColor = Colors.Black;
         label.FontSize = 14;
         label.FontFamily = "Roboto";